 The Contractor shall be provided with a Contractor-specific security code for use in all data transmissions made in accordance with contract requirements.
 Each data transmission by the Contractor shall include the Contractor's security code.
-The Contractor agrees that by use of its security code, it certifies that any data transmitted is accurate and truthful, to the best of the Contractor's Chief Executive Officer, Chief Financial Officer or designee's knowledge [42 CFR 438.606].
-The Contractor further agrees to indemnify and hold harmless the State of Arizona and AHCCCSA from any and all claims or liabilities, including but not limited to consequential damages, reimbursements or erroneous billings and reimbursements of attorney fees incurred as a consequence of any error, omission, deletion or erroneous insert caused by the Contractor in the submitted input data.
+The Contractor agrees that by use of its security code, it certifies that any data transmitted is accurate and truthful, to the best of the Contractor's Chief Executive Officer, Chief Financial Officer or designee's knowledge.
+Both parties agree to indemnify and hold harmless each other from any and all claims or liabilities, including but not limited to consequential damages, reimbursements or erroneous billings and reimbursements of attorney fees incurred as a consequence of any error, omission, deletion or erroneous insert caused by the Contractor in the submitted input data.
 Neither the State of Arizona nor AHCCCSA shall be responsible for any incorrect or delayed payment to the Contractor's AHCCCS services providers (subcontractors) resulting from such error, omission, deletion, or erroneous input data caused by the Contractor in the submission of AHCCCS claims.

 The costs of software changes are included in administrative costs paid to the Contractor.
 There is no separate payment for software changes.
 A PMMIS systems contact will be assigned after contract award.
-AHCCCSA will work with the contractors as they evaluate Electronic Data Interchange options.
+AHCCCSA will work with the health plans as they evaluate Electronic Data Interchange options.

-Health Insurance Portability and Accountability Act (HIPAA): The Contractor shall comply with the Administrative Simplification requirements of Subpart F of the HIPAA of 1996 (Public Law 107-191, 110 Statutes 1936) and all Federal regulations implementing that Subpart that are applicable to the operations of the Contractor by the dates required by the implementing Federal regulations.
+Health Insurance Portability and Accountability Act (HIPAA): The Contractor shall comply with the Administrative Simplification requirements of Subpart F of the HIPAA of 1996 (Public Law 104-109 110 Statutes 1936) and all Federal regulations implementing that Subpart that are applicable to the operations of the Contractor by the dates required by implementing Federal Regulations.
+Failure to comply with the requirements of this paragraph constitute grounds for the termination of this contract.

-65. ENCOUNTER DATA REPORTING
+43. ENCOUNTER DATA REPORTING

 The accurate and timely reporting of encounter data is crucial to the success of the AHCCCS program.
 AHCCCSA uses encounter data to pay reinsurance benefits, set fee-for-service and capitation rates, determine disproportionate share payments to hospitals, and to determine compliance with performance standards.
-The Contractor shall submit encounter data to AHCCCSA for all services for which the Contractor incurred a financial liability and claims for services eligible for processing by the Contractor where no financial liability was incurred, including services provided during prior period coverage.
+The Contractor shall submit encounter data to AHCCCSA for all services for which the Contractor incurred a financial liability and claims for services eligible for processing by the Contractor where no financial liability was incurred , including services provided during prior period coverage.
 This requirement is a condition of the CMS grant award.
-[42 CFR 438.242(b)(1)]

 A Contractor shall prepare, review, verify, certify, and submit, encounters for consideration to AHCCCSA.
-Upon submission, the Contractor certifies that the services listed were actually rendered [42 CFR 455.1(a)(2)].
+Upon submission, the Contractor certifies that the services listed were actually rendered.
 The encounters must be submitted in the format prescribed by AHCCCSA.

 Encounter data must be provided to AHCCCSA by electronic media and must be submitted in the PMMIS AHCCCSA supplied formats.
 Specific requirements for encounter data are described in the AHCCCSA Encounter Reporting User Manual, a copy of which may be found in the Bidder's Library.
-The Encounter Submission Requirements are included herein as Attachment I. Refer to Paragraph 64, Data Exchange Requirements, for further information.
+The Encounter Submission Requirements are included herein as Attachment I.

 An Encounter Submission Tracking Report must be maintained and made available to AHCCCSA upon request.
 The Tracking Report's purpose is to link each claim to an adjudicated or pended encounter returned to the Contractor.
-Further information regarding the Encounter Submission Tracking Report may be found in The AHCCCSA Encounter Reporting User's Manual.
+Further information regarding the Encounter Submission Tracking Report may be found in The AHCCCS Encounter Reporting User's Manual.

 Each month AHCCCSA provides the Contractor with full replacement files containing provider and medical procedure coding information.
 These files should be used to assist the Contractor in accurate Encounter Reporting.
-Refer to Paragraph 64, Data Exchange Requirements, for further information.
+Refer to Paragraph 42, Data Exchange Requirements, for further information.

-66. ENROLLMENT AND CAPITATION TRANSACTION UPDATES
+44. ENROLLMENT AND CAPITATION TRANSACTION UPDATE